ascend4/ascend4/UNIFIED_WHEN.md

 inspection see the natural guard boundaries without exposing generated objects in the visible instance tree.

-A full `pipeline.a4c` migration is an important regression target and is not yet passing with the current CASE IF implementation.
-A component-level `arc_w_no_valve` migration passes, but the full 38-pipe network exposes the remaining difference between:
+A full `pipeline.a4c` migration is now a passing regression target for CMSlv2.
+The full 38-pipe network was useful because it exposed two distinct equivalence gaps between old `CONDITIONAL`/`WHEN(bool)` modelling and the new classifier form:

 ```ascend
 CONDITIONAL